wavesplatform/waves-lessons/EN/How Waves Works/g. Waves Infrastructure Products And Tools/lesson.md

 **<ins>Public methods</ins>**:<br>
   - `Reading blockchain data`: Information about accounts, transactions, tokens, blocks, etc.
   - `Working with transactions`: Broadcasting and validating transactions, checking their statuses.
-  - `Working with utilities`: Random seed generation, checking validity of an address, etc.
+  - `Working with utilities`: Random seed generation, checking the validity of an address, etc.
 <br>

 The Waves team does not provide the API key for public nodes.<br>